State Guide · Bihar

 Red Flags When Buying Property in Bihar: Walk Away Immediately

 Jamabandi Panji shows 'Sarkari' (Government) or 'Vested' as owner.
 Cannot be privately purchased.
-Common fraud: seller shows old pre-vesting documents.
-Always verify the CURRENT Jamabandi - not documents provided by the seller.
+Common fraud: the seller shows old pre-vesting documents.
+Always verify the CURRENT Jamabandi — not documents provided by the seller.

 Plot is in the district Restriction List of Land.
 Restricted transfer without government permission.
 Stop immediately — do not pay any advance until Revenue Department clearance is obtained.

-Dakhil Kharij (mutation) not complete for seller.
+Dakhil Kharij (mutation) not complete for the seller.
 Their ownership is not properly recorded in the current Jamabandi Panji.
 Title is still legally with the previous owner.

 Circle rate revision pending in your area (Patna, Muzaffarpur, Gaya).
 The 300–400% increase would dramatically raise your stamp duty.
 Factor this into your timing decision and budget accordingly.